 - Map out your finances with the help of Student Financial Services and our Cost Comparison Worksheet.

 - Submit your application for a Summer program by November 20.
 Most Fall applications close on March 10!

 Our Promise to You

 IGS continues to closely monitor the evolution of the novel (new) coronavirus (known as COVID-19) and follows guidance given by the U.S. Centers for Disease Control & Prevention (CDC) when making decisions regarding our upcoming education abroad programs.
 Our students’ health and safety are our top priorities.

 If UD decides to cancel a future study abroad program, we will communicate directly with affected students.
 In this case, the University of Delaware will reimburse the cost of program fees, tuition and flights (if purchase was advised by IGS).

 Graduation on the horizon?

 Consider a Fulbright U.S. Student Program award instead.
 Sponsored by the U.S. Department of State, the Fulbright Program offers fully-funded opportunities to study, research or teach English abroad after graduation.
-Get started with this virtual information session and explore the Career Services website for more global post-grad opportunities.
+Get started at an Interest Meeting on November 17 and explore the Career Services website for more global post-grad opportunities.

 Take advantage of opportunities to virtually tour some of the world's renowned museums.
 The British Museum (UK), the Louvre (France), Museu de Arte de São Paulo (Brazil) and the National Museum of Modern and Contemporary Art (South Korea) are just a few of the many institutions allowing us a digital look at their collections.
 See a full list of Google Arts & Culture collections online.